knative/func/docs/guides/commands.md

 Creates a new Function project at _`path`_.
 If _`path`_ is unspecified, assumes the current directory.
 If _`path`_ does not exist, it will be created.
 The function name is the name of the leaf directory at path.
 The user can specify the runtime and trigger with flags.

+Function name must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character (e.g. 'my-name',  or '123-abc', regex used for validation is '[a-z0-9]([-a-z0-9]*[a-z0-9])?').

 Similar `kn` command: none.

 ```console